paulononaka/mobcli/README.md

 ## mobcli build-android

 ```
 Usage: mobcli build-android [options].
-It assembles applications and libraries from a mono-repo Android multi-project.
+It assembles applications and libraries from an Android mono-repo multi project.
         --filter [application|library]
                                      Filter by application or library
     -h, --help                       Prints this help